 In order to complete the tomb, the rulers had to raise national tax to 30%.
 By then Vietnam sovereignty was lost to French invaders and Western culture was prevailing all over the country.
 Consequently, Khai Dinh tomb is the result of the intermingling of Oriental and Occidental, Roman and Gothic style, Hindu and Buddhist style, as well as ancient and modern features.
 It’s also known as Ung Lang.

-Khai Dinh Tomb – Unique architectural masterpiece of the Nguyen Dynasty
+Khai Dinh Tomb – East West architectural beauty

 Despite being the smallest, Khai Dinh Tomb is the most recent and costly amongst other Nguyen royal tombs.
 Khai Dinh chose to build his tomb by modern materials like concrete, slates and wrought iron, hence its appearance is quite gray and imposing.